Metropolitan PEEL 2016

-Alongside policing a geographical area of 620 square kilometres across 32 boroughs, the Met has a significant number of officers and staff in specialist crime, investigations and operations.
+Alongside policing a geographical area of 620 square miles across 32 boroughs, the Met has a significant number of officers and staff in specialist crime, investigations and operations.
 The Met has responsibility for protection in royal, diplomatic and parliamentary matters and is a significant presence in the national response to serious and organised criminality.

-The next few years present significant challenges to the organisation: the likelihood of further income pressures alongside a shifting and increasingly complex crime picture mean the Met will once again need to respond to deliver the safest global city to which we aspire.
+The next few years present significant challenges to the organisation: the likelihood of further financial pressures alongside a shifting and increasingly complex crime picture mean the Met will once again need to respond to deliver the safest global city to which we aspire.

 Disclaimer: the above statement has been prepared by Metropolitan Police Service.
 The views and information in it are not necessarily those of HMIC.

 The Metropolitan Police Service provides policing services to Greater London.
-The police force area covers 607 square miles in the south east of England.
+The police force area covers over 607 square miles in the south east of England.
 Although there are areas of acute deprivation within the force area there are also areas of extreme affluence.
-Around 8.5 million people live in a predominantly urban setting.
+Around 8.7 million people live in a predominantly urban setting.
 The force covers the urban conurbation of Greater London, including the City of Westminster.
 The resident population is ethnically very diverse, with 40 percent from black, Asian and minority ethnic communities, and is increased by a very large number of university students and the very large numbers who visit, socialise in, commute into, or travel through the area each year.
 The transport infrastructure includes major rail stations, public transport hubs and major airports.

 England and Wales is made up of over 181,000 small areas known as census output areas (OAs).
 These have been defined by the Office for National Statistics to group together people with similar characteristics and to include, on average, 125 households.
 The size of the geographical area covered by each OA varies according to the population density in different parts of the country.
 The largest OA in England and Wales covers 20,166 hectares, and the smallest less than 0.02 hectares.
 A football pitch is approximately 0.75 of a hectare.